zooniverse/front-end-monorepo/docs/arch/adr-11.md

 - Remark's plugin eco-system has more plugins that suit our needs and reduces some of the code we have to maintain.
 - We still need to maintain a fork of `remark-ping` for our customizations for Talk
-- Users will have to learn how to do table of contents and links that open in new tabs differently, but we can post an update with new help to aid when we deploy this.
+- Users will have to learn how to do table of contents, links that open in new tabs, and image sizing differently, but we can post an update with new help to aid when we deploy this.
 - We'll use `remark-react` which enables us to map Grommet components to HTML tags.
-Thne the rendered markdown will adopt the theme styles we've set globally in the `Grommet` component.
+Then the rendered markdown will adopt the theme styles we've set globally in the `Grommet` component.